Engineering Reports & Assessments

 Recommendations

-Repair scope, monitoring, further investigation, or "no further action required."
+Repair scope, monitoring, further investigation, or confirmation that no action is required.

 §5